C Container Collection (CCC)

 The Singly Linked List Interface.

 A singly linked list is well suited for list or stack structures that only need access to the front or most recently added elements.
-When compared to a doubly linked list, the memory overhead per node is smaller but some operations will have O(N) runtime implications when compared to a similar operation in a doubly linked list.
+When compared to a singly linked list, the memory overhead per node is smaller but some operations will have O(N) runtime implications when compared to a similar operation in a singly linked list.
 Review function documentation when unsure of the runtime of an singly linked list operation.
+The linked list does not track internal state other than the head of the list and type information about the user type stored in the list.
+Therefore, be aware that obtaining the count of nodes is an O(N) operation.
+Determining if the list is empty, however, is O(1).

 This container offers pointer stability.
-Also, if the container is not permitted to allocate all insertion code assumes that the user has allocated memory appropriately for the element to be inserted; it will not allocate or free in this case.
-If allocation is permitted upon initialization the container will manage the memory as expected on insert or erase operations as defined by the interface.
+Also, if a user forgoes passing an allocator to a function that accepts one, all insertion code assumes that the user has allocated memory appropriately for the element to be inserted; it will not allocate or free in this case.
+If an allocator is passed to a function that accepts one, the container will manage the memory as expected on insert or erase operations as defined by the interface.
 In this case memory is allocated for insertions and freed for removals.

 To shorten names in the interface, define the following preprocessor directive at the top of your file.